Jeremiah33-3/financial-stuffs/financial-modelling/foundations.md

 3. Sensitivity analysis
 Sensitivity analysis examines how changes in key assumptions impact model outcomes, revealing risks and opportunities, empowering stakeholders to make data-driven decisions and adjust strategies accordingly.

+#### Key concepts

+- Revenues/Expense projection

+Based on forecast model with growth rate assumptions for revenues and assumptions for expense

+- Capital expenditure (CAPEX)

+• Funds used by company to acquire, upgrade or maintain physical assets like property, equipment, or machinery
+• Forecasting growth: Capex for new equipment, expansion of facilities etc.
+• Depreciation impact:  To be factored into the model to account for the loss in value of these assets over time
+• Financing of capex : whether the Capex will be financed through equity, debt or internally generated cash flow important assumption to consider
+• To make: capital expenditure assumptions, set up capital expenditure and depreciation schedule

+-